 A trip to Amsterdam is not complete without eating the famous Dutch version of herring.
-A lot of travelers are not aware of the potential side of Dutch cuisine, however, this is only a beginning.
-Herring is everywhere in Amsterdam and the Netherlands; you can see that it is quite a staple in their cuisine.
-Traditionally herring is served with small diced onions and pickles on top.
-If you will like it you can order the sandwich version which is called broodje.
-Make sure you go taste herring earlier as most vendors do not stay till late hours.
-Rob Wigboldus Vishandel is a small local favorite place where you can get both versions plus a variety of Dutch snack food!
+A lot of travelers are not usually aware of this side of Dutch food, however, it is a staple in their cuisine.
+Traditionally herring is served with small diced onions with pickles on top.
+If you would like to try it you can order the sandwich version of the herring which is called broodje.
+Make sure to go to the markets to taste their herring as early as you can as most vendors do not stay out till late hours.
+Rob Wigboldus Vishandel is a small and local favorite place where you can get a traditional broodje.

 Address: Zoutsteeg 6 -1012 LX Amsterdam

 7. SCHWARZWALDER – GERMANY